-After spending the week last year in NYC with Melissa and Doug, I’ve collaborated with a group of play experts, influencers, and moms that feel overloaded to discuss ways we can #takebackchildhood.
+After spending a week in 2018 in NYC with Melissa and Doug, I’ve collaborated with a group of play experts, influencers, and moms who feel overloaded to discuss ways we can #takebackchildhood.

-I’m here to share with you all that we talked about and possible solutions to protect and promote more playtime in the home. – both indoors and out.
+I’m here to share all that we talked about and possible solutions to protect and promote more playtime in the home – both indoors and out.

-Have you ever met a mom that doesn’t feel overloaded?
+Have you ever met a caregiver who doesn’t feel overloaded?

-We live in a world when everything moves at a very fast pace.
-Kids are taught to read prior to the recommended age of 5-7, homework comes home daily, and weekends are packed with scheduled sports and celebrations.
+We live in a world when everything moves at a swift pace.
+Kids are taught to read before the recommended age of 5-7, homework comes home daily, and weekends are packed with scheduled sports and celebrations.
+Oy!

 So the big question is, how can we protect and promote playtime?